-The catch estimates for shortfin make shark (TABLE 3) are highly uncertain as is their utility in terms of minimum catch estimates.
-Eight CPCs reported catches of shortfin make sharks in 2015 (China, EU (Spain,UK,Portugal,France), I.R.Iran, Japan, Rep.Korea, Sri Lanka, Mauritius and South Africa).

-For CPCs reporting catches of shortfin mako in 2015, 12.64% of the catch of sharks by longliners were shortfin mako sharks.
+The catch estimates for shortfin mako shark (Table 5) are highly uncertain as is their utility in terms of minimum catch estimates.
+Five CPCs have reported detailed data on sharks (i.e. Australia, EU (Spain, Portugal and United Kingdom), I.R.
+Iran, South Africa, and Sri Lanka while thirteen CPCs have reported partial data or data aggregated for all species (i.e. Belize, China, Indonesia, Japan, Rep. of Korea, Malaysia, Mozambique, Oman, Seychelles, Mauritius, Philippines, UK-territories, Vanuatu).
+For CPCs reporting longline data by species (i.e. Australia, Spain, Portugal, United Kingdom and South Africa), 11.4% of the catch of sharks by longliners, all targeting swordfish, were shortfin mako sharks.

-TABLE 3.
-Shortfin make shark: Catch estimates for shortfin make shark in the Indian Ocean for 2 2013 to 2015. -- --- ---------------
+TABLE 5.
+Shortfin make shark: Catch estimates for shortfin make shark in the Indian Ocean for 2011 to 2013.

-Catch 2013 2014 2015 Most recent actab (report) Shortfin mako shark 1,510 t 1,672 t 1,268 t Most recent catch (report) nei-sharks 52,204 t 43,691 t 59,138 t
+Catch 2011 2012 2013 Most recent catch (remort) Shortfin mako shark 1,489 t 1,426 t 1,572 t Most recent catch (report) nei-sharks 53,658 t 42,793 t 46,728 t Mean catch (reported) over the last 5 years Shortfin mako shark 1,300 t 1,364 t (2009-2013) nei-sharks 48,708 t 49,318 t

 Note that the catches recorded for sharks are thought incomplete.
 The catches of sharks are usually not reported and when they are they might not represent the total catches of this species but simply those retained on board.
 It is also likely that the amounts recorded refer to weights of processed specimens, not to live weights.
+In 2013, ten countries reported catches of shortfin make sharks in the IOTC region.

-Shortfin mako shark: Nominal and standardised CPUE trends
+Shortfin mako shark: Nominal and standardised CPUE Trends